JinSeal/TEA.co--Django-React/README.md

 - `src`: React application

 ## Access Control

 - Ecommence and Profile work after login.
 - Stripe payment card is rendered when both shipping and billing adresses are present.
 - Some products may come with variations that _must_ be select them before they can be added to the cart.

 ## Potential Improvements

-- Better error messages (esp. arround the shopping cart).
-- Some bugs on pageflow (try refresh the page).
+- A bug on navbar loading (Nav component does not remount after login or signup as Nav is outsite routes. try refresh the page).
-- Better mobile experience.
+- Responsive.
 - CI/CD